facebookresearch/fairseq2/doc/topics/design_philosophy.rst

 call, the secondary calls will return the same instance making the object effectively a singleton.

-Since ``Foo`` is a lightweight class with no dependencies, :meth:`~DependencyContainer.register_object` can be used instead of :meth:`~DependencyContainer.register`.
-Unlike :meth:`~DependencyContainer.register`, which expects a callable to lazily initialize the object, :meth:`~DependencyContainer.register_object` stores the passed object directly in the container::
+Since ``Foo`` is a lightweight class with no dependencies, :meth:`~DependencyContainer.register_instance` can be used instead of :meth:`~DependencyContainer.register_factory`.
+Unlike :meth:`~DependencyContainer.register_factory`, which expects a callable to lazily initialize the object, :meth:`~DependencyContainer.register_instance` stores the passed object directly in the container::

     from fairseq2.dependency import StandardDependencyContainer